threadi/wp-personio-integration-light/readme.txt

 #### Hint ####

-The output of the positions as list is limited to a maximum of 10.
+The output of the positions as a list is limited to a maximum of 10.
 Only in [Personio Integration Pro](https://laolaweb.com/plugins/personio-wordpress-plugin/) there is no limitation.

 #### the Pro license includes: